polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 semaphore:foo-bar
    /*
     * Only one thread will be allowed entrance into this piece of
-    * code at the same time, ensuring synchronised access, for cases
+    * code at the same time, ensuring synchronized access, for cases
     * where you cannot allow more than one thread to enter at the
     * same time.
     */
 ```

+In the above semaphore _"foo-bar_" becomes the name of your semaphore.
+If you in any other parts
+of your Hyperlambda code invokes **[semaphore]** with _"foo-bar"_ as the value, only _one_ of your
+lambda objects will be allowed to execute at the same time.
+This allows you to _"synchronize access"_
+to shared resources, where only _one_ thread should be allowed to access the shared resource at the same
+time.
+Such shared resources might be files for instance, or other things shared between multiuple threads,
+where it's crucial that only one thread is allowed to access the shared resource at the same time.

 ### [sleep]